- GW Home

 ADN-BSN/MSN FNP Program of Study

-The total ADN-BSN/MSN Family Nurse Practitioner concentration is 69 credits from the Associate Degree, 15 credits in General Education requirements, 15 credits in a Portfolio review; 21 BSN course credits (12 credits of undergraduate program is graduate course) with an additional 33 credits to complete the MSN-Family Nurse Practitioner.
+The total ADN-BSN/MSN Family Nurse Practitioner specialty is 69 credits from the Associate Degree, 15 credits in General Education requirements, 15 credits in a Portfolio review; 21 BSN course credits (12 credits of undergraduate program is graduate course) with an additional 33 credits to complete the MSN-Family Nurse Practitioner.

 FNP Students must complete 750 to 800 hours of clinicals at their site area that has been approved by the School of Nursing (SON).

 The ADN-BSN/MSN family nurse practitioner specialty can be completed on a part-time schedule on three years.
 The students will earn a BSN after the first four semesters in this path.

 (Applicants may receive advanced standing for an additional 15 credits after a portfolio review.)

 |1st 7 courses @ GWU complete the BSN (in four semesters).||21||21|

 - NURS 4117: Nursing Practice and Clinical Reasoning V (3)*

 - NURS 4119: Patient Safety and Quality (3)*

 - NURS 6202: Concepts in Population Health (3)